Vaux-le-Vicomte: Recent history

-Marshal Claude Louis Hector de Villars became the new owner without first seeing the château.
+Marshal Claude Louis Hector de Villars became the new owner without seeing the château.
 In 1764, the Marshal's son sold the estate to the Duke of Praslin, whose descendants maintained the property for over a century.
-It is sometimes mistakenly reported that the château was the scene of a murder in 1847, when Charles de Choiseul-Praslin killed his wife in her bedroom.
-He did so at their Paris residence, rather than at Vaux-le-Vicomte.
+It is sometimes mistakenly reported that the château was the scene of a murder in 1847, when Charles de Choiseul-Praslin killed his wife in her bedroom, but he did so at their Paris residence, rather than at Vaux-le-Vicomte.

 In 1875, after thirty years of neglect, the estate was sold to Alfred Sommier in a public auction.
 "He came for the [Charles] Le Brun paintings, especially those on the ceiling of the Chambre des Muses – he loved art," according to descendant Alexandre de Vogüé.
 The château was empty, some of the outbuildings had fallen into ruin and the gardens were completely overgrown.
 Restoration and refurbishment began under the direction of the architect Gabriel-Hippolyte Destailleur, assisted by the landscape architect Elie Lainé.
 When Sommier died in 1908, the château and the gardens had recovered their original appearance.
 His son, Edme Sommier, and his daughter-in-law completed the task.
 His descendants continue to preserve the château, which remains privately owned.

-Since 1967, the owner has been Patrice de Vogüé, Alfred Sommier's great-grandson, who received it as a wedding present, with his wife Cristina, the Count and Countess de Vogüé.
+Since 1967, the owner has been the Count and Countess de Vogüé, who are Patrice de Vogüé, Alfred Sommier's great-grandson, and his wife Cristina, who received it as a wedding present.
 By that time, the estate contained only a few pieces that had originally been owned by Fouquet.
-For some time, the family occupied the first floor, and then the refurbished stables, of this largest private château in France with its 1,235 acres of gardens.
+For some time, the family occupied the first floor, and then the refurbished stables.
+Vaux-le-Vicomte is the largest private château in France, and has 1,235 acres of gardens.

 In 1968, the property was opened for public tours.
-A major restoration was completed starting in 1976 and it was continuing in 2017; the roof repair alone took six years.
+A major restoration was completed starting in 1976 and was continuing in 2017; the roof repair alone took six years.
 The Baroque ceiling in the Chambre des Muses, "decorated by Charles Le Brun's workshop", was restored in 2016–2017 and was first shown to the public in March 2017.
 The business is now administered by their three sons: Alexandre, Jean-Charles and Ascanio de Vogüé.
 "We don’t care about the aristocratic part of this life," said Alexandre de Vogüé, but they are determined to continue the preservation.
 "We have a ten-year plan, detailing what to do and when; a plan that includes a project of infrastructure restoration, restoration of the garden, and smaller projects; all with anticipated costs next to it.
 We make this list public for our donors, and people can sponsor a special project, such as restoring a statue in the garden," Alexandre told a reporter in 2017.